 This time, instead of departing after my daughter headed off to school, I left on a Sunday morning.
 I had to say goodbye to my daughter at the front door and her sad little face looking up at me tugged at my heart strings.
 Though once I arrived at the beautiful bed and breakfast in Harare, I did feel a wee bit better.
 On both Sunday and Monday evening I called the nanny using What’s App.
 This time C did not want to talk to me.
 She reluctantly came to the phone, then giggled, and ran off.
 When I made the nanny get her back on the phone, C sniffled and told me how much she missed me.
 After I let her go I asked the nanny if she was faking.
 She was.
 It seemed her staying at home had been the right choice.
 She was more comfortable.

 Tuesday evening tanks rolled into Harare.
 Well how about that?
 In all the single parent travel scenarios I had envisioned I had not thought through what to do in the event of a coup d’état.
 At least, I supposed, the government takeover was in Zimbabwe and not Malawi.
 It directly affected me and not my daughter.
-Although the outcome was unknown for awhile — we were confined to our B&B on Wednesday and escorted to the airport in armored vehicles through the military checkpoint on Thursday — the coup ultimately turned out to be one the most peaceful ever.
+Although the outcome was unknown for several days — we were confined to our B&B on Wednesday and escorted to the airport in armored vehicles through the military checkpoint on Thursday — the coup ultimately turned out to be one of the most peaceful ever.
 Still I was glad to get out when I did.
 Landing back in Lilongwe and returning to the house and C was the first time I felt Malawi was home.

 In December I had to fly back to Virginia for three days of training.
 It is a loooooong trip from Lilongwe to Virginia and I had no intention on leaving behind a not-yet-6-year-old.
 So, for the third of three business trips C would come with me.
 There would then be no need to fill out the medical and power of attorney forms.
 No need to arrange to leave her behind.
 But, I would need buy her plane ticket out-of-pocket and arrange child care while I was in training.
 Child care is not particularly easy to find in the Washington DC area in the best of circumstances, and becomes a little trickier in less than ideal situations.
 Though I would be taking my course at the Foreign Service Institute in Arlington, Virginia, I opted to again stay out in Herndon, close to my parents, my sister, and the school/daycare my daughter had attended three years before.
 As a State Department employee I would also have access to up to five days of emergency back-up child care.
 I would have options.
 Just as I was planning to begin my babysitter search my parents let me know they would be available.
 Thank goodness!
 For three full days she had time with her grandparents and then her cousins when they came home from school.
 It turned out to be a crazy quick trip but I was glad to have C along with me on the adventure.